Collins-Ruto/restaurant-service/README.md

 This can all be done securely and anoymously by leveraging on the characteristics of blockchains.
 <br/>

-### Initialization for dependencies needed <br/>
+## Initialization for dependencies needed <br/>
 Borsh is the recommended serialization method for near smart contract development.
-'''

     use near_sdk::borsh::{self, BorshDeserialize, BorshSerialize};
     use near_sdk::{env, log, near_bindgen};
     use std::collections::HashMap;
-'''

 External modules for handling the information to be shown to the user on call of the 'hello' function.
 The payments module contains the testing function for the payments method.
-'''

     mod info;
     mod payments;

-'''

 HashMaps are used to store multiple sessions of different clients on different unique tables.
 A list of food choices that the restaurant offers and prices for each also here Table numbers are therefore used as keys.
-All_ratings stores all ratings made by clients and the avg_rating stored the final computed average rating
+All_ratings stores all ratings made by clients and the avg_rating stored the final computed average rating.
-'''

     pub struct Contract {
         menu: HashMap<String, f32>,
         table_allocation: HashMap<u8, Client>,
         all_ratings: Vec<u8>,
         avg_rating: f32,
     }
-'''

-This is all the clients information we'll be storing per table in the contract.table_allocation, that is the food the client requested, the table and also the cost of the food in NEAR
+This is all the clients information we'll be storing per table in the contract.table_allocation, that is the food the client requested, the table and also the cost of the food in NEAR.

-'''
     pub struct Client {
         ...//initialization here
     }
-'''
-### Implimentation of the Contract struct
+## Implimentation of the Contract struct

-'''
     impl Contract {
+        ...// implimentation here
+    }

-    // Call to get initial instructions on how to use contract with the current restaurant avarage ratings pub fn hello(&self) {
+Call to get initial instructions on how to use contract with the current restaurant avarage ratings.

+    pub fn hello(&self) {
         info::hello(self.avg_rating);
     }

-    // Initialization function for the contract and setting the initial avg_rating
+ Initialization function for the contract and setting the initial avg_rating.
-    // Private thus only called by restaurant owner
+ Note: Private thus only called by restaurant owner or the initial account only.

     #[result_serializer(borsh)]
     #[init]
     #[private]